 Course Catalog Description

 PSY 390.
 FIELD EXPERIENCE IN PSYCHOLOGY.
-(3-6 hours) Prerequisites: Junior standing; Psychology major or minor with 12 hours in psychology and approval of the department, or Gerontology minor with 12 hours in the minor including PSY 423 and approval of the department; 2.5 GPA in psychology or Gerontology.
+(3-6 hours) Junior standing; Psychology Major or Minor with 12 hours in psychology; approval of the department and a 2.5 GPA in psychology.
 Field placement sites are approved based on consistency with the student's academic preparation.
 Practical work experience in a supervised psychology-related work setting with a cooperating psychology or human services agency, private business, or industry.
-PSY 390 may be taken for three hours credit at one time.
-Only three hours will count within the first 37 hours of a psychology major or within the first 12 hours of a psychology or Gerontology minor.
+Psychology 390 may be taken for 3 hours credit at one time.
+Only three hours will count toward the psychology major or minor.
 Students are responsible for arranging their own transportation to designated or assigned sites.

 The Field Experience in Psychology course is designed for students majoring or minoring in psychology.
 Students must be of Junior or Senior standing, obtain faculty recommendations, and hold a GPA of at least 2.5 in psychology courses.
 Most placements also require particular psychology classes as prerequisites or co-requisites.
 In addition to these requirements, the student's schedule of classes should permit at a minimum half-day, if not whole day participation at the site.